Education is at the heart of everything we do at the Barnes Foundation.

 Volunteering at the Barnes provides unique access to our collections, programs, and staff, as well as opportunities to work with other art and horticulture enthusiasts.

 Docents The Barnes is looking for docent applicants from all backgrounds and walks of life.
 No formal art experience is necessary—a passion for art and a desire to learn are required.
 The next docent class is tentatively scheduled for late 2022.
-For inquiries about the docent program, email firstname.lastname@example.org.
+Find out more about the program and apply here.